PaulSolt/Auto-Layout-Book/Auto Layout Book Outline.md

 	2. Keep it simple, get something working
 	3. Design for iPhone 8 (or iPhone X)
 	4. Add constraints
+	5. Iterate
-	5. Tweak for other screen sizes (Repeat)
+		6. Tweak for other screen sizes (Repeat)
 2. Types of layout
 	7. Percentage-based layouts
 	8. Fixed layouts
 	9. Relative layouts
+	10. "Responsive" -  might be a bad term to use
+	11. **Resizable Layouts**
 10. Building blocks
 	11. Structure views
 	12. Accessory views
+	13. Regions
+		14. Resizable Regions
+		15. Fixed Regions
+		16. 1 Resizable region per axis
+		17. Multiple resizable regions requires a relationship (1:2 constraint)
 13. Constraint 101
 	14. Anatomy of a constraint
 	13. Multiplier
 	14. Priority
 	14. Multiple constraints
+15. Colors of Auto Layout
 10. 7 Ways to add constraints
 4. Size Classes + Rotation
 	5. We won't be using in this beginner's book